Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Physical and numerical set-up

-characterized by the diffusion coefficient $D_{pp}$.
-We also use $D_{pp} = 0.3\,\sigma_{\delta B}\,p^2\, c/\ell_{\rm c}$ as obtained from numerical PIC simulations in the relativistic regime $\sigma_{\delta B}\gtrsim 1$.
-Recently, \citet{wongEnergyDiffusionAdvection2025} has reported a different scaling in the sub-relativistic regime $\sigma_{\delta B}<1$, $D_{pp}\propto \sigma_{\delta B}^{3/2}$ and confirmed that, in order to reproduce the observed energy distributions, one needs to introduce a net advection coefficient with a non-trivial energy dependence.
-In light of this discrepancy, and noting that an order of unity modification in the diffusion coefficient translates in a similar renormalization of the magnetization, we retain the above value of $D_{pp}$ and compare in Appendix~\ref{sec:app} our different schemes of stochastic acceleration to evaluate the impact on the neutrino spectra.
+which is characterised by the diffusion coefficient $D_{pp}$.
+We also used $D_{pp} = 0.3\,\sigma_{\delta B}\,p^2\, c/\ell_{\rm c}$ as obtained from numerical PIC simulations in the relativistic regime $\sigma_{\delta B}\gtrsim 1$.
+Recently, \citet{wongEnergyDiffusionAdvection2025} reported a different scaling in the sub-relativistic regime $\sigma_{\delta B}<1$, $D_{pp}\propto \sigma_{\delta B}^{3/2}$ and confirmed that in order to reproduce the observed energy distributions, one needs to introduce a net advection coefficient with a non-trivial energy dependence.
+In light of this discrepancy, and noting that an order of unity modification in the diffusion coefficient translates in a similar renormalisation of the magnetisation, we retain the above value of $D_{pp}$ and compare in Appendix~\ref{sec:app} our different schemes of stochastic acceleration to evaluate the impact on the neutrino spectra.
 In this regime, the acceleration rate is given by $\nu_{\mathrm{acc}}(p) = t_{\rm acc}(p)^{-1} = 4D_{pp}/p^2$.

 In strongly turbulent coronae, where $\delta B/B_0\gtrsim1$ ($B_0$ background field, $\delta B$ characteristic turbulent amplitude), the acceleration process is influenced by the intermittency of the turbulent fluctuations.
-To describe this regime, we rely on the transport equation introduced in \citet{lemoineFirstPrinciplesFermiAcceleration2022}, which was successfully benchmarked on the results of MHD simulations at $v_{\rm A}/c\simeq 0.4$, close to the range that we investigate.
-The corresponding differential operator reads
+To describe this regime, we relied on the transport equation introduced in \citet{lemoineFirstPrinciplesFermiAcceleration2022}, which was successfully benchmarked on the results of magnetohydrodynamic simulations at $v_{\rm A}/c\simeq 0.4$, close to the range that we investigate.
+The corresponding differential operator reads as